Helping advance diversity in leadership

 A Need For Change …

-Organizations want a diverse C-suite.
+Organizations want diversity of thinking.
 But how do they get there?

 Setting the tone from the top is only the beginning.